zamazan4ik/awesome-pgo/article/article.md

 ## Profile collection approaches

-TODO: Describe possible ways to collect PGO profiles in practice

-* How to collect PGO profiles?
-  - Tests - please no, too many differences with your actual workload
-  - Benchmarks - not so bad, but be careful regarding coverage and happy paths
-  - Generating sample load and using it - a good one.
-But you need to maintain it and track that it does not differ much from your actual workload
-  - Collecting directly from production - a good one too.
-But you need good tooling for that + Instrumentation PGO usually is not usable for that

 Okay, you decided to give PGO a try in your application.
 But where can you collect a profile?
 And, what is more important, where can you collect *a good* profile?
 There are multiple approaches - let's discuss all of them!

 ### Tests

 The first idea that can appear in your mind - "We have unit/functional/integration/e2e-tests - let's use them as a sample workload for PGO".
 Please don't do that.

-In most cases, the main aim of your tests is testing (!) your application in all possible situations (including rare and almost impossible scenarios).
+In most cases, the main aim of your tests is testing (!) your application in all possible situations (including rare and almost impossible scenarios aka corner cases).
 Instead, PGO optimizes not for all cases but for the most common from your *actual* workload.
 If you try to use tests as a sample workload for training PGO, you optimize your program not for the usual workload but for the corner cases.
 That's definetely not what you want to do.
+However, if you have "real-life" tests - it's fine to use them as a PGO training workload.

+TODO: add project examples where such way is used.
+AFAIK Python uses test suite for PGO training phase

 ### Benchmarks